 - You’re connected to a stable Wi-Fi network or WhatsApp is allowed to download media files on mobile data.

 - Your sender fully uploaded the file (video, photo, etc.) before you can download it.

 - The app is up to date.

 - Your Time and Date settings are correct.

 The first thing to do is to ensure that you’re connected to a stable Wi-Fi network.
 You can check if other network-dependent apps work, like browsers or social media apps.
 If they do and your Wi-Fi connection is not causing the problem, move to the next step.

 On the other hand, if you identify some network-related issues, fix them by following the instructions in this article.
-Since this is a 3-side function, make sure that your sender uploaded the media file completely and that WhatsApp is not down (check here).
+Since this is a 3-side function, make sure that your sender uploaded the media file completely and that WhatsApp is not down on Down Detector.

 Also, if you use mobile data to chat with WhatsApp, make sure that Media auto-download options for Mobile data are enabled.
 Here’s what you need to do: